Quick Take

 Horseshoe crabs are opportunistic feeders and consume a variety of organisms, including small fish, bivalves, invertebrates, and algae.
 Their predators include sea turtles, birds, and various fish, such as eels, flounders, and perches, which feed on the adult crabs and their eggs.
 Shorebirds, in particular, rely on the horseshoe crab eggs as a critical protein source during migration.

-These animals also have their share of symbionts, since at one point they will no longer molt.
-Clams scuds, marine worms, algae, barnacles, oysters, starfish, and other creatures live on and in the horseshoe crab’s shell.
+These animals also have their share of symbionts, because at a certain point in their lives, they stop molting.
+Clams, scuds, marine worms, algae, barnacles, oysters, starfish, and other creatures live on and in the horseshoe crab’s shell.

 Reproduction and Lifespan

-Horseshoe crabs can live for up to 20–30 years.
-They undergo frequent molts during their early years, sometimes as many as 18 times, before reaching reproductive maturity around age nine.
+Horseshoe crabs can live for up to 20 to 30 years.
+They undergo frequent molts during their early years, up to 16 or 17 times, before reaching reproductive maturity around age nine to eleven.
 The spawning season is one of the most impressive natural phenomena, occurring in spring during high tide at the new or full moon.
 Males arrive at the spawning site first and await females.
 Once a female arrives, she is typically surrounded by multiple males.
-A single female can carry between 60,000 to 120,000 eggs, which she lays in batches of about 4,000 eggs at each high tide.
+A single female can carry between 80,000 and 100,000 eggs, which she lays in batches over the course of the season.

 Horseshoe Crabs in Medical Research

 The horseshoe crab’s blood coagulates in the presence of bacterial toxins.
-In human hands, this helps to ensure that vaccines and other medicines are free of dangerous chemicals.
+In human hands, this helps ensure that vaccines and other medicines are free of dangerous contaminants.
 To harvest the blood, the animal is caught, drained a little, and released back into the water.
-This method has a mortality rate as high as 30% though.
+This method has a mortality rate as high as 30%, though.

 Population

-The Atlantic horseshoe crab is classified as Least Concern by the IUCN, indicating stable populations.
-However, overexploitation for medical research and bait use poses a local threat in certain areas.
-In contrast, species like Tachypleus gigas are classified as Vulnerable, with population declines attributed to habitat loss, overharvesting, and pollution.
+The Atlantic horseshoe crab is classified as Vulnerable by the IUCN, with decreasing populations.
+Overexploitation for medical research and bait poses a local threat in certain areas.

 Sources